amjustin13/MachineLearning-Services/README.md

 # MachineLearning-InCommercialRealEstate
 ## 1. Vision and Goals Of The Project:

-Our goal is to help the BLDUP create a machine learning platform to analyze housing and construction project data.
-We will be adding several different machine learning models and deploying them as independent microservices exposed by a simple API interface.
+Our main goal is to help the BLDUP create a machine learning platform to analyze housing and construction project data.

+### MVP
+To implement and deploy a machine learning microservice onto the BLDUP platform that allows clients predict construction permit type from a given text description.

 Goals:
 - Identify BLDUPs data analysis main shortcomings
-- Create and train 2-4 machine learning models
+- Create and train best identified machine learning model
-- Create web API to expose the models functionality
+- Create web API to expose the model's functionality
 - Deploy all models as microservices that can be used by BLDUP to improve their platform

 ** **